Ex. A

 WHEREFORE, Plaintiffs request judgment against Defendants as follows:

-A. damages in an amount to be proved at trial;
+A. damages in an amount to be proved at trial in excess of what is required for federal diversity jurisdiction;

 B. the share of broader business-loss and lost-profit damages the jury finds was caused, prolonged, concealed, or magnified by Defendants’ conduct;